 I wanted to know what I can take for nausea and what causes it?

 Nausea is the sensation that accompanies the urge to vomit, though it doesn't necessarily have to lead to that in every case.
-If your nausea is combined with vomiting, it's important to consume as much fluid as possible without further aggravating your stomach.
+If your nausea is combined with vomiting, it's key to consume as much fluid as possible without further aggravating your stomach.
 Slowly sip clear fluids, such as water, ginger ale, fruit juices, or fluid replacement (or sports) drinks.
 This will help restore fluids lost through vomiting.

 Nausea has numerous causes.
 Nausea itself is not an illness, but rather a symptom of some other problem.
 The feeling of nasea occurs because the digestive system has slowed down, and sometimes digested food is actually moving in the wrong direction in the small intestine.
 What makes something like that happen?
 Several possibilities include: